 The last day in the Richmond Range, I followed an easy mountain bike track and roads to the small town of St Arnaud.

-Leaving Red Hills Hut, I backtracked slightly to get back on the trail, and then took off up the Maitland Ridge Track, a mountain bike track.
-It was initially a bit rough o n the first ascent out of the hut, but then it got much nicer as it traveled along the forested ridge line.
+Leaving Red Hills Hut, I backtracked slightly to return to the trail, and then took off up the Maitland Ridge Track, a mountain bike track.
+It was initially a bit rough on the first ascent out of the hut, but then it got much nicer as it traveled along the forested ridge line.

 A view on the way up looked southeast towards the Wairau River, in this spot a heavily braided river on the valley floor.